Border Bases in the Rational Weyl Algebra: Applications in physics

 \subsection{Sunrise Feynman integral}

 We here consider the unequal mass sunrise Feynman integral.
 It belongs to the family of so-called banana integrals, and corresponds to a graph with $\ell=2$ independent cycles and $\ell+2=4$ variables, $x_i=m_i^2$, for $i=1,2,\ldots,\ell+1$, and $x_0=s$.
-In the physics context, $s$ measures the rest mass of the external particle, and $m_i$ is the mass of the $i$-th massive internal leg.
+In the physics context, $s$ measures the rest mass of the external particle, and $m_i$ is the mass of the $i$-th massive internal leg, see e.g.\ the Introduction of \cite{Elvang_Huang_2015}.
 We are moreover setting the reference mass scale to 1, i.e., $\mu^2=1$.
-We start from the system of PDEs in matrix form as in \cite[Equation (4.10)]{Maggio:2025jel}, but keep the variable~$x_0$.
+We start from the system of PDEs in matrix form as in \cite[Eq.~(4.10)]{Maggio:2025jel}, but keep the variable~$x_0$:

 where $d$ is the dimension of Minkowski spacetime and $\mathcal{I}$ is a vector of $7$ master integrals, which we denote as $\mathcal{I} = \left(\mathcal{I}_1 , \mathcal{I}_2, \ldots, \mathcal{I}_7 \right)^\top$.
 The connection matrices $A_i(d;x_0,x_1,x_2,x_3) \in \mathbb{M}_{7\times 7}(\mathbb{C}(d)(x_0,x_1,x_2,x_3))$ can be found in the ancillary file {\tt sunrise.nb} of \cite{Maggio:2025jel} for $i=1,2,3$, and were kindly provided to us by Yoann Sohnle including that for the variable~$x_0$, which he computed using the Mathematica package {\tt LiteRed}~\cite{LiteRed}. \Cref{eq:SunriseRModule} describes the structure of an $R_4(d)$-module.
 We remark that the first three integrals, $\cI_1,\cI_2,\cI_3$, are called \textit{tadpole} integrals in the physics literature, and cannot correspond to the cyclic generators of this $R_4(d)$-module.
 The master integral $\cI_4$ corresponds to the sunrise Feynman integral, and will turn out to give rise to a cyclic generator of this $R_4(d)$-module.